scerioli/Global-Preferences-Survey/ReproduceArticle.md

 #### Global Preferences Survey

 To download the GPS dataset, go on the website of the Global Preferences Survey in the section "downloads".
-There, choose the "Dataset"" form and after filling this, they will let download the dataset directly.
+There, choose the "Dataset" form and after filling this, they will let download the dataset directly.

 *Hint: The organisation can be also "private".*